vyron-arvanitis/pp-lab/work_distribution.md

 ## Aggelos

-- Investigated **spherical symmetry** in the input data and its modeling implications.
+- Investigated **cylindrical symmetry** in the input data and its modeling implications.
 - Collaborated with Moritz on evaluating the **Avenger (optimal)** model.
 - Tested various sequences of **GCN** and **Linear layers**, identifying the most effective combinations.
 - Contributed to **architectural improvements** based on approximate symmetries in the dataset.